hal/wildfly/README.md

 ## Scripts

 `start-wildfly <nn> [<parameters>]` \
-Starts a WildFly standalone server for the specified major version.
+Starts a WildFly standalone server for the specified version.
 The management port `9990` is published as `99<nn>`.
 You can safely run multiple different versions at the same time without port conflicts.

 Parameters are passed to the `standalone.sh` script of WildFly.
 For example, if you want to use another configuration, pass `-c standalone-full.xml`.

 `cli-wildfly.sh <nn>` \
-Connects to the CLI of the specified major WildFly version.
+Connects to the CLI of the specified WildFly version.

 `hal-wildfly.sh <nn>` \
-Opens HAL in the default browser for the specified major WildFly version.
+Opens HAL in the default browser for the specified WildFly version.

 `build-wildfly.sh`, `push-wildfly.sh`, `bulk-*.sh` \
 Scripts to build and push WildFly images.